mdarens/eslint-config-mdarens/README.md

 * Any new _error_ rules you add should be a major version bump.
 * Any more restrictive changes to existing _error_ rules should be a major version bump.
+* Any easing of restrictions to existing _error_ rules can be a minor version bump.
 * Any addition or changes to _warning_ rules should be a minor version bump.
 * Any bug fixes should be a patch version bump.